iamoracle/short-frontend/README.md

 ## Upload to a live server

-Run the following commands to generate a distribution file that can be found at [dist](dist)
+After running the following commands; [dist](dist) folder will be generated which is a distribution file that can be uploaded to any web server.

 ```bash